 Academic advising at George Mason University occurs on the university, college and department levels, and is closely integrated with other academic student services in order to provide effective resources and programs to mentor, teach, and guide students in their decision-making as they develop their educational and career goals.
 Strong academic advising is part of George Mason University’s commitment to student success and retention.

-The Academic Advising & Transfer Center supports faculty advising by advising undergraduate students who are undeclared (without a preference in a particular college or school), pre-health profession students, non-degree undergraduates, international exchange students in the Global Exchange Program, and students who wish to change their major.
+The Center for Academic Advising, Retention, and Transitions supports faculty advising by advising undergraduate students who are undeclared (without a preference in a particular college or school), pre-health profession students, non-degree undergraduates, international exchange students in the Global Exchange Program, and students who wish to change their major.
 It also assists new transfer students with any issues related to their transition to campus.
 Staff includes an advisor dedicated exclusively to pre-health professions advising.
 The Center also provides the following resources for faculty:

 - Program Planning sheets that outline curricular requirements for every major.